xyabc/laygo_obsolete/docs/labs.md

 3. Clone laygo_{technology_name} repo to your bag working directory.
 The repo contains technology specific information and not distributed in public domain.

-4. Copy `laygo_config.yaml` from laygo_{technology_name}.
+4. Copy `laygo_config.yaml` from laygo_{technology_name} to your bag working directory.
 If you don't have one, you can create it by yourself.
 The syntax is as follows.
     ~~~~
     metal_layers:
     - [metal0_layer_name, metal0_layer_purpose]